Yzen90/vuetify-svg-icons/README.md

 import { his, hio, him } from '@xrnoz/heroicons-js';

+import { bi } from '@xrnoz/bootstrap-icons-js';

-// To use the plugin some of the functions are different, see section 5. import { useFA, useHIO, useHIS, useHIM } from '@xrnoz/vuetify-svg-icons';
+// To use the vite plugin some of the functions are different, see section 5. import { useFA, useHIO, useHIS, useHIM, useBI } from '@xrnoz/vuetify-svg-icons';

 import type { IconAliases } from 'vuetify';